MohammadFakhreddin/vulkan-engine/Readme.md

 ## How to build
 ### Windows
+- You can use following command to create the project
 ```
-Create directory build64
-cmake . -BBuild64 -DCMAKE_GENERATOR=x64
+mkdir build64 || cmake -A x64 -S . -Bbuild64
-Or 86 if you prefer (ASan does not work on x64 currently)
-cmake .. -G "Visual Studio 16 2019" -A Win32
 ```
+- Or if you have node installed you can run ```npm run cmake-windows```
+- Also you can use cmake tools that does everything for you (Available as extension for VS-Code)
-Find .sln files inside build64 and then run the project
+- Find .sln files inside build64 and then run the project
 <br/>

 ### Macos
+- Using make
 ```
 mkdir build64
 cd build64